Mous625/MeDirect/README.md

 ## How To Run:

-From the root folder: MeDirectAssessment
+From the root folder: MeDirect

 Run `docker compose up --build`